Recurring Billing Requirements

 New York

-- Requires clear disclosure of autorenewal terms before signup
+- Clear disclosure of autorenewal terms before signup.

-- Civil penalties for violations (NY General Business Law §527 et seq.)
+- Civil penalties apply (NY General Business Law §527 et seq.).

 Colorado